Amortized Bayesian Mixture Models: Introduction

 \section{Introduction}

-Fast and accurate estimation of statistical quantities is an ongoing problem in statistical research \citep{cranmer_frontier_2020,hermans_crisis_2022}.
+Fast and accurate estimation of statistical quantities is an ongoing problem in statistical research \citep{cranmer_frontier_2020,hermans_crisis_2022,papamakarios2016fast}.
 One major difficulty arises when the observed data is generated by multiple distinct processes, but the specific process responsible for each data point is unknown.
 Mixture models are commonly used to address this issue \citep{mclachlan_mixture_1988,fruhwirth-schnatter_finite_2006,zucchini_hidden_2016,visser_mixture_2022,scrucca_model-based_2023}.

 Although mixture models have been useful across a wide range applications \citep[e.g.,][to name a few]{schaaf_hierarchical_2019,zavadskiy_functional_2024,kucharsky_hidden_2021,hadj-amar_bayesian_2023}, estimating mixture models can be challenging for several reasons.
-In practice, the most relevant obstacles are: (1) obtaining full Bayesian inference for mixtures can be computationally demanding, (2) fitting Bayesian mixtures using standard methods (such as MCMC) requires the model likelihood to be analytically tractable, and (3) label switching issues.
+In practice, the most relevant obstacles are: (1) obtaining full Bayesian inference for mixtures can be computationally demanding, (2) fitting Bayesian mixtures using standard methods (such as MCMC) requires the model likelihood to be analytically tractable, and (3) label switching issues, where the likelihood is invariant to permutations of mixture component labels, which makes the model identified only up to the permutation of the labels.

 Given these challenges, there is a need for methods that can perform fast and accurate inference for mixture models while removing limitations of traditional methods.
-A promising candidate for resolving these issues is Amortized Bayesian Inference \citep[ABI, ][]{gershman_amortized_2014,radev_bayesflow_2022,ritchie_deep_2016}, which offers fast approximation of the posterior distributions even for models that are otherwise not analytically tractable.
+A promising candidate for resolving these issues is Amortized Bayesian Inference \citep[ABI, ][]{gershman_amortized_2014,radev_bayesflow_2022,ritchie_deep_2016,papamakarios2016fast}, which offers fast approximation of the posterior distributions even for models that are otherwise not analytically tractable.
 However, these methods have yet to be fully adapted to handle mixture models, in particular, when we desire estimating the parameters of the mixture model and the categorical latent mixture indicators as a joint probability distribution.
 This gap motivates the development of a new approach that uses modern deep learning techniques to enable scalable ABI for mixture models.

 Our work provides the following contributions: